linode/docs/docs/applications/cloud-storage/freenas-blockstorage/index.md

 6. Go to the Linode Cloud Manager and access the dashboard for your Linode.

-7. Click the **Launch Console** to access the [Glish](/docs/platform/manager/using-the-linode-graphical-shell-glish/) console and start the installation.
+7. Click the **Launch Console** link to access the [Glish](/docs/platform/manager/using-the-linode-graphical-shell-glish/) console and start the installation.

 ## Install FreeNAS